alihaydarsucu/justice-jumper/README.md

 **Justice Jumper** is a Flappy Bird-inspired arcade game reimagined with a legal theme.
 Players take on the role of a young **law student** who must jump over obstacles (law books and legal documents) to win cases and progress in their legal career. 📜✨

+You can play it via this link: [⚖ Justice Jumper](https://alihaydarsucu.github.io/pixel-jumper/)

 ## 🌟 Features

 - ⚖ **Legal-Themed Gameplay**: Jump through stacks of law books and avoid legal pitfalls.